 - A fine of up to $10,000

 Houston DWI and criminal defense attorney Mario Madrid has enjoyed nearly two decades practicing law.
 He has served as both a prosecutor and a judge, and he is a member of the National College of DUI Defense Attorneys.
-He has been certified as a specialist in Criminal Law, an honor enjoyed by only about ten percent of Texas criminal defense lawyers.
+He is Board Certified by the Texas Board of Legal Specialization in Criminal Law, an honor enjoyed by only about ten percent of Texas criminal defense lawyers.
 If you have been arrested for manslaughter in the Houston metro area, call Madrid Law, PLLC at 713-877-9400 for a free initial consultation.